 The three-story building includes 72 apartments with office and commercial space is nearing completion..

 A zone change was approved to allow the building of a senior living and memory care facility on Indian River Road.

 Now completed, this facility provides needed Senior assisted living.
 Orange will also benefits from significant tax revenue with minimal impact on town services.

 While serving as our First Selectman, Jim Zeoli has focused on bringing new business to our community.

-Over the past two years, four major new companies, as well as many more retail businesses have opened in Orange.
-They include Aurora Foods, Colony Hardware, Numet Machining Techniques, Inc. and United Illuminating Company.
-The light industrial area of Orange continues to expand, bringing the vacancy rate in the Town of Orange down to 4.9%.
-In addition, both Yale University has opened a major new campuses here including the Yale School of Nursing.
-The University of New Haven will be moving several of their graduate programs to Orange starting January 2014.
+Over theyears, many major new companies, as well as many more retail businesses have opened in Orange.
+They include Fedex Freight Distribution Center, EasternTech, Hilton Homewood Suites, V.A.
+Care Center, U-Haul Moving & Storage Aurora Foods, Colony Hardware, Numet Machining Techniques, Inc., University of New Haven, Yale University including the Yale School of Nursing, United Illuminating Operations Center and Avangrid Corporate Headquarters.
+The light industrial area of Orange continues to expand, bringing the vacancy rate in the Town of Orange down to 3.33%.

 First Selectman Jim Zeoli said, "Orange's light is shining bright at the moment.
 We have put in a lot of hard work and effort over the last several years to prepare the industrial zone for this level of development.
 With continued support from our team, which includes the Orange Economic Development Corporation and our local commercial realtors we expect to maintain this momentum through the long term."